agold2/asu_ldap_roles/README.txt

 and if present, a role is added to the user.
 The Campus taxonomy is used to grant access to content.

+Creates Campus Taxonomy with "Downtown", "Poly", "Tempe", and "West" terms.

+Note: Currently only works with Downtown campus.
+Easy to extend for other campuses.